scipopt/rubberband/README.md

 ### Start the server

-Cross your fingers and run the following command.
+Cross your fingers and run the following command from your virtual environment.

 ```
 python server.py